pseudoramble/mockerana/README.md

 # Mockerana

-Sometimes you just don't wanna write mock data by hand.
+Sometimes you just don't want to write mock data by hand.
 Sometimes you'd rather just be doing your favorite early-90's dance instead of that.

 That's what Mockerana is here to help with.
 It is a data-generation tool with a few goals in mind: